gauthma/pybackup/README.md

 In the file backup.json, in the "dirs" section, you can choose which folders fit which category.

-EXTERNAL DRIVE
+External Drive
+---
-In the external drive scenario, it mounts/decrypts the drive, backs up what has to be backed up, and unmounts/encrypts the drive.
+in the external drive scenario, it mounts/decrypts the drive, backs up what has to be backed up, and unmounts/encrypts the drive.
 The files or folders to be backed up are read from a config file named backup.json, which must reside in the same place has the python script.
 All the three types of information